vtunka/kojak/README.md

 Brew/Koji installation scripts
 =======

-Installation scripts used to automate the Brew/Koji installation procesdure.
+Installation scripts used to automate the Brew/Koji installation procedure.